PlatONnetwork/client-sdk-java/doc/Java-SDK-en.md

 > Check the current account to get the reward details

 * **Introduction**
-  - String：address   client s account address
+  - String: check the address of your account
-  - List<String>： nodeList  Node list, if all is checked
+  - List<String>: nodeList Node list, if all is checked

 * **return value**